replicatedhq/help-center/content/docs/getting-started/schedulers.md

 {{< linked_headline "Kubernetes" >}}

 Kubernetes is a powerful and popular container orchestration and runtime that's quickly gaining popularity.
 Replicated supports deploying Kubernetes resources to a Kubernetes cluster, if your customer supplies and manages a cluster.
 If you have existing Kubernetes specs written and your customer is able to supply a Kubernetes cluster to run your application, this is a good choice to use with Replicated.
 View the [full Kubernetes + Replicated details](/docs/packaging-an-application/kubernetes)

+A side by side [comparison chart of the core features](/schedulers) is also available.